Trump ban is boon for ISIS recruitment, experts say

 "By banning Muslims, lumping them with radical Islamism, Donald Trump provides ammunition and motivation for al Qaeda and ISIS," said Fawaz Gerges, chairman of contemporary Middle East studies at the London School of Economics and author of "ISIS: A History."

-Fawaz said that to group more than 1 billion Muslims with Islamic extremists is "foolishly counterproductive" to the battle against ISIS.
+Gerges said that to group more than 1 billion Muslims with Islamic extremists is "foolishly counterproductive" to the battle against ISIS.

 Trump has said this is not a Muslim ban.
 Responding to the outcry over the executive order, the President wrote: "This is not about religion -- this is about terror and keeping our country safe."

-But Fawaz said Trump has provided ideological inspiration to ISIS, and also contributed to deepening anti-American sentiments throughout the Muslim world.
+But Gerges said Trump has provided ideological inspiration to ISIS, and also contributed to deepening anti-American sentiments throughout the Muslim world.

 "The policy can easily be interpreted, and is being interpreted, as a ban against Muslims," Gerges said.
 "If you are serious about defeating ISIS, the last thing you want to do is portray the fight as Islam vs. the West."